ololoepepe/BeQt/README.txt

  * "ENCA_PREFIX=<path>"
    Set external Enca library location.
 By default the internal one is used

+ * "DOXYGEN_COMMAND=<command>"
+   Set command used to generate documentation.
+By default, "doxygen" command is used

  * "BEQT_CONFIG+=no_network"
    Don't build the BeQtNetwork module